General dentistry services offered by your Vancouver dentist.

 The majority of dental treatments are performed to treat or prevent the two most common oral diseases: tooth decay and periodontal disease (gum disease).

 Common treatments include the restoration of teeth with dental fillings, extraction or surgical removal of teeth which cannot be restored, scaling of teeth to treat periodontal problems.
-But general dentistry includes a lot more than that, and dental professionals unanimously encourage prevention of oral diseases by regularly scheduling checkups for professional cleaning and evaluation every six to nine months.
+But general dentistry includes a lot more than that, and dentists unanimously encourage prevention of oral diseases by regularly scheduling checkups for professional cleaning and evaluation every six to nine months.

 Keep reading below for descriptions of our general dentistry services.